civkit/staking-credentials-spec/60-staking-credentials-archi.md

 ## Redemption

-The redemption protocol is an identification protocol wherein the Client presents authenticated credentials to the Provider to redeem the acceptance of a contract.
-The credentials should be unblinded before to be presented to the Provider.
-The quantity of credentials attached to the contract request should satisfy the contract liquidity units as enforced by the Contract Provider.
-Usually, the rate of credentials to contract/service unit announced by the Provider should have been discovered by the Committer in a non-defined protocol phase.
+The redemption protocol is an identification process in which the Client presents authenticated credentials to the Provider in order to redeem acceptance of a contract.
+The credentials must be unblinded before being presented to the Provider.
+The number of credentials attached to the contract request should meet the contract liquidity units required by the Contract Provider.
+Generally, the exchange rate of credentials to contract/service units, as announced by the Provider, should have been discovered by the Committer during an unspecified protocol phase.

 The protocol works as in the figure below: